-(2) TagSense cannot identify kids as they are not likely to have phones.
-This is a major limitation, however, even at a young age, kids are beginning to listen to music and play games on mobile devices like iPods/PSPs.
-TagSense works with any such device that has a wireless footprint and basic sensors.
+(2) TagSense cannot tag kids as they are not likely to have phones.
+This is a major limitation, however, even at a young age, kids are beginning to listen to music and play games on devices like iPods/PSPs.
+TagSense works with any device that has wireless footprint and basic sensors.
 Of course, tagging pictures of babies will still be hard, and babies may be a reason for taking many pictures.

 (3) TagSense's compass based method assumes people are facing the camera.
-Though there is some leeway in the facing direction, this assumption is invalid when someone is turned sideways or around in that picture, and not posing or moving.
+Though there is some leeway in the facing direction, this assumption is invalid when some-one is turned sideways or around in that picture, and not posing or moving.
 We currently do not have a remedy for this case, and leave it for future investigation.

-4.2 WHAT are they doing
+4.2 WHAT are they doing?

-Activity recognition with the aid of mobile phones has been an active area of research lately [7, 14].
+Activity recognition with the aid of mobile phones has been an active area of research lately [6], [13].
 TagSense can avail the schemes resulting from that research to identify activities while tagging pictures.
 Therefore, the focus of this paper is not on devising new activity recognition schemes.
 Instead, we implement a few schemes to provide a sample set of activity tags for the sake of completeness in developing the TagSense prototype.
 We start with a limited vocabulary of tags to represent a basic set of activities.
 This vocabulary can be later enlarged to incorporate the further advances in activity recognition in the future.
 In the following, we discuss a few of the supported activities in our vocabulary.

 Accelerometer: Standing, Sitting, Walking, Jumping, Biking, Playing.
 Most of the activity recognition schemes rely on accelerometer sensor.
 It has been observed that many of the physical activities produce distinct motion patterns.
 There is a clear signature from accelerometer readings to determine whether someone is sitting or standing.
-Similarly, using statistics of accelerometer readings (e.g. variance, 4th moment, dynamic range, and zero-crossing rate) as well as location information, it is possible to differentiate between walking, jumping, biking, or playing.
-There are many other activities that can be easily recognized with the aid of accelerometer.
-But we have not done this exhaustively since our aim is only to show a representative set of activity tags to indicate what is possible with TagSense approach.
+Similarly, using statistics of accelerometer readings (e.g. variance, 4th moment, dynamic range, and zero-crossing rate) as well as location information, it is possible to differentiate between walking, biking, or playing.
+Figure 6 plots the acceleration readings for these three activities, and the difference between them can be easily observed.
+There are many other activities that can be recognized with the aid of accelerometer.
+But we have not done this exhaustively since our aim is only to show a representative set of activity tags to indicate what is possible with TagSense.